 Trading volume is one indicator of the attention a stock is receiving.
-Table 1 presents buy-sell imbalances for stocks sorted on the current day's abnormal trading volume.
-Buy-sell imbalances are reported for investors at a large discount brokerage, a large retail brokerage, and a small discount brokerage and for institutional money managers following momentum, value, and diversified strategies.
-Buy-sell imbalances are calculated using both the number of trades and the value of trades.
+Table I presents buy-sell imbalances for stocks sorted on the current day's abnormal trading volume.
+Buy-sell imbalance is reported for investors at a large discount brokerage, a large retail brokerage, and a small discount brokerage and for institutional money managers following momentum, value, and diversified strategies.
+Buy-sell imbalance are calculated using both the number of trades and the value of trades.
 Our principal objective is to understand how attention affects the purchase decisions of all investors.
-Calculating buy-sell imbalances by the value of trades has the advantage of offering a better gauge of the economic importance of our observations, but the disadvantage of overweighting the decisions of wealthier investors.
-In trying to understand investors' decision
+Calculating buy-sell imbalance by the value of trades has the advantage of offering a better gauge of the economic importance of our observations, but the disadvantage of overweighting the decisions of wealthier investors.
+In trying to understand investors' decision processes, calculating buy-sell imbalance by number of trades may be most appropriate.